malekbenz/malekbenz/_posts/2016-08-05-First-web-application-dotnet-core-linux.md

 categories: ['.Net',   'Asp']
 ---

+ASP.NET Core is an open source web framework for building modern web applications that can be developed and run on Windows, Linux and the Mac.
+It includes the MVC framework, which now combines the features of MVC and Web API into a single web programming framework.
+ASP.NET Core is built on the .NET Core runtime, but it can also be run on the full .NET Framework for maximum compatibility.
+ASP.NET Core is a significant redesign of ASP.NET.
+This post introduces you how create your first ASP.NET Core application.

 In order to install .NET Core on Ubuntu or Linux Mint you can see [Install .Net Core on linux](/blog/2016/08/01/Install-dotnet-core-linux).